 With compound, pointy, toothed leaves that have a lovely texture all their own, this plant is particularly fetching in spring when leaves are new.
 In early to mid-summer, the main show begins when tall, feathery plumes composed of tiny, creamy-white flowers rise above the foliage.
 Male plants are more spectacular in flower than female, but regardless of gender, it offers a stunning presence in shaded to partly-shaded borders, under tall trees, or as a deciduous screen or short hedge.

 Goat’s beard attracts quite a few insect species, including native bees, syrphid flies, teeny tiny beetles, and—if you’re lucky—mourning cloak butterflies (your odds will increase if you already grow their host plants, which include native willow, birch, hawthorn, and wild rose).
 Small birds may eat the seeds, so leave the spent flowers to overwinter.

 Try it at home

 Found in most of western Washington, Oregon, and northern California, goat’s beard naturally occurs along streams and in moist meadows and forests, but also sometimes in disturbed areas such as roadsides.
 As such, it likes moist, rich soil (add compost and allow nature’s mulch—fallen leaves—to remain on soil).
 Although it does best with at least a half day of shade, it can be grown in nearly full sun in cool, northerly locations.
 Goat’s beard eventually will form a large clump, 3 to 6 feet tall and as wide, so space plants four to five feet apart.
-Grow it with associates (those that naturally grow together and depend on each other), including Douglas-fir, western hemlock, western red cedar, vine maple, deer fern, maidenhair fern, inside-out flower, and western trillium.
+Grow it with associates (those that naturally grow together and depend on each other), including Douglas-fir, western hemlock, western red cedar, vine maple, deer fern, maidenhair fern, inside-out flower, wild ginger, and western trillium.
 Enjoy!